Series > Questions & Answers

 Yes; and promise and fulfillment is a major, major, major part of scripture.
 In fact, at my seminary when I am helping our students get ready for their big oral comprehensive exam before they graduate, I tell them: You know, we often ask you questions about the Bible that tie in with promise and fulfillment, so be sure you review that stuff, because it is very, very important.

 In scripture, God is always promising things, and then helping bring them to fulfillment.
 God promised to Abram in Genesis 12 that he would become a mighty nation, and that through that nation all nations of the earth would one day be blessed; that is a big promise; and then God carries out that in all of scripture.
-The thing to remember…so, Brent asks a little bit about how much time between promise and fulfillment, but one of the things I think we need to remember, Darrell, is that promise and fulfillment in scripture happens on a rolling basis.
+The thing to remember…so, Brent asks a little bit about how much time between promise and fulfillment…but one of the things I think we need to remember, Darrell, is that promise and fulfillment in scripture happens on a rolling basis.
 It is never one-and-done thing, right?
-The ultimate fulfillment of all of God’s promises hasn’t happened even yet.
+The ultimate, ultimate fulfillment of all of God’s promises hasn’t happened even yet.

 Darrell Delaney